Interest Badges and Awards

 If someone would like to see a syllabus for a particular badge at a particular period, I may be able to help as I do have some old badge books of assorted vintages, however it may take time, and I cannot guarantee to provide the syllabus from or covering any specific year, because syllabuses were not always changed annually, or on any sort of regular cycle . . .

-Rainbows have never been able to earn interest badges of any sort.
-There are occasional National or Regional challenge badges which they are able to participate in and earn, such as the 'Adventure 100' challenge during Guiding's centenary year, but unlike interest badges, these are tackled as a whole unit during meetings or outings, not individually at home as interest badges are, and it is usual that the badge is a unit award - all the Rainbows in the unit gain the badge regardless of whether they all attended every badgework session, or not.
-Nowadays, many Guiders produce unofficial activity packs with badges, often as a fundraiser for Guiding international trips - these tend to be especially popular with the Rainbow section, perhaps because they can provide a source of fresh ideas to add variety to unit programmes and colourful badges to add to the hemline of the polo shirt.
-Other than in general being encouraged to sew badges round the hem of their tabard/polo shirt, there are no set locations for Rainbow badges to be positioned on uniform, it is for the individual to choose.
+Prior to July 2018, Rainbows were not able to earn interest badges of any sort.
+There were occasional National or Regional challenge badges which they could participate in and earn, such as the 'Adventure 100' challenge during Guiding's centenary year, but unlike interest badges, these were tackled as a whole unit during meetings or outings, not individually at home - and all the Rainbows in the unit gained the badge regardless of whether they all attended every badgework session, or not. tHence, unofficial activity packs with badges, often as a fundraiser for Guiding international trips, were popular.

 Brownie Interest Badges